 So, you’re moving and you’re trying to sell your house.
-In fact, you have a new place that you’ve already bought, and you’re going to pack up and move.
+In fact, you have a new place that you’ve already bought, and you’re going to pack up and hire some moving company trucks.
 But what about your current house?
 You’ll have to leave it vacant while you’re still trying to sell it.
 But…how does your home insurance work in this situation?
 You’re not living in the house and all of your stuff is going to be gone.
 Of course, that house is still valuable, and it’s still an investment.
 You still need it to be protected from loss.
 But will your home insurance still cover the house that you’ve moved out of?
 We’ll explain.

 Check your home insurance policy.